a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window for a volume icon.
 Special > Check All Drives.
 Verify that all windows close, and that volume icons are correctly updated.
 * Launch DeskTop.
 Special > Check All Drives.
 Verify that no error is shown.

 * Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
-Double click on B. Verify that the existing B window activates.
+Double-click on B. Verify that the existing B window activates.

 * Launch DeskTop.
 Open a volume window containing a folder.
 Open the folder window.
 Note that the folder icon is dimmed.
 Close the volume window.
 Open the volume window again.
 Verify that the folder icon is dimmed.
 * Launch DeskTop.
 Open a volume window.
 In the volume window, create a new folder F1 and open it.
 Note that the F1 icon is dimmed.
 In the volume window, create a new folder F2.
 Verify that the F1 icon is still dimmed.